aymankazi9/P2-Platypodes/README.md

   * The Feedback form also has similar properties to the login/sign up pages.
   * The FAQ page uses the same color scheme as the rest of the site.
   * The tracker pages that we have also use a similar theme, which will also be used for the rest of trackers later on.
+* Simply click around the navbar to see our theme at use.
 ## Covid-19 Statistics Database
 * Our team web-scraped data from informational Covid-19 wesites through the use of APIs.
   * The scraped data is stored in our database.
   * The data will later be formatted and didplayed on our tracker pages and our map.
+* Visit this link to view the databse: [Databse Creation](https://github.com/aymankazi9/P2-Platypodes/blob/main/stats.py) and [Databse](https://github.com/aymankazi9/P2-Platypodes/blob/main/platypodes.db)
 ## User-Interactive Map
 * This is a main feature for our website.
 Our map will display data from all of the states and will be available with a click of a button.
   * Coordinates of each vertex are placed within the HTML <area> tags to define the outline of the irregular shapes.
   * Scalable vector graphics (.svg) will later be used for the same conveniece on multiple devices.
+* To see the map in action, just click on the "COVID-19 Map" item on our navigation bar.
 ## JavaScript and CSS Styling
 * Incorporating JS and CSS within our HTML files will enable our team to deliver information effectively.
   * Our group used CSS to make a single theme for the website, 1) to reduce variance between our pages and make them look complete, and 2) simplify the code while expanding its use.
   * CSS were heavily used in the News page.
 A new gradient background with thematic colors was used, as well as the color of the font.
   * JavaScript was used to make a timer to display the time of release.
+* To see our Styling and Javascript in use, click around the different pages of our wesite in the navbar.
+To view the Javascript at work, click on the "News" item on our navigation bar.
-### Links to each of the completed ticket items can found in the COMPLETED section on the [Scrum Board](https://padlet.com/akazi3211/wlmfpjwnbuuf6qsm).
+### The raw code and more details for each of the completed ticket items can found detailed in the COMPLETED section on the [Scrum Board](https://padlet.com/akazi3211/wlmfpjwnbuuf6qsm).
 ### Click on this [runtime link](http://76.176.59.167) or type the following into your browser: 76.176.59.167.

 __________________